-You can make this quick, easy and delicious cream of mushroom soup in just 20 minutes!
-Perfect for a comforting homemade mushroom soup any time.
+You can make this incredibly easy cream of mushroom soup in just 20 minutes!
+It’s not only easy and quick, but it’s perfectly delicious, too!
+Perfect for a comforting bowl homemade mushroom soup any time.

 If you’re looking for a great cream of mushroom soup, that is just perfect for every-day eating, this is it!
 Beyond being incredibly delicious, this soup is ready to eat in just about 20 minutes.
 Just let that sink in for a few seconds … delicious … soup … 20 minutes.
 You’ll never open a can of mushroom soup again!